-STUDENT SUCCESS & SUPPORT PROGRAM (SSSP); STUDENT EQUITY (SE); BASIC SKILLS INITIATIVE (BSI) http://www.sdmesa.edu/student-services/student-development/mesa-integration-efforts.shtml
+Consolidation of STUDENT SUCCESS & SUPPORT PROGRAM (SSSP); STUDENT EQUITY (SE); BASIC SKILLS INITIATIVE (BSI)

 The California Community College Chancellor's Office has been undergoing an effort to integrate the Basic Skills Initiative, Student Equity, and Student Success & Support Program.
 These programs were selected as part of the integrative efforts since they have similar goals of increasing student success while closing achievement gaps, in addition to the strong potential for overlap.